-This experiment enables students to experience how alloying can be used to change the properties of a metal.
+Try this class activity to explore how alloying can be used to change the properties of a metal

-This experiment enables students to experience how alloying can be used to change the properties of a metal.
-Plasticine (or Play-Doh) is mixed with varying amounts of sand and it’s *ductility * is measured in a simple test.
-The plasticine (or Play-Doh) is used to represent the main metal in the sample – eg iron, and the sand an added substance – eg carbon in steel.
+In this practical, students mix plasticine (or Play-Doh) with varying amounts of sand.
+They then measure its ductility in a simple test.
+The plasticine is used to represent the main metal in the sample (eg iron) and the sand an added substance (eg carbon in steel).

 The practical is suitable for students of all abilities and can remain at the level of observation for less able students, or act as a springboard to explain the properties of alloys to more able students.

-Different coloured lumps of plasticine or Play-Doh, 35 g, 4 (Note 1)
+- Different coloured lumps of plasticine or Play-Doh, 35 g, x4 (see note 2 below)

 Making the model mixture